ProjetsPL/treehouse-theme/collections/_posts/es/2020-07-19-como-deshacerse-de-los-afidos-5-remedios-caseros-probados-para-los-afidos.md

 toc: true
 promoted: false
 update_date: 2020-07-19
-title: ¿Cómo deshacerse de los áfidos?
-5 remedios caseros probados para los áfidos
+title: How to get rid of aphids?
+5 proven home remedies for aphids
-description: "Insects are ruining your plants? \U0001F997 Learn the most effective methods and remedies to get rid of aphids. ✅ Free your garden!"
+description: "¿Los insectos están arruinando sus plantas? \U0001F997 Aprende los métodos y remedios más efectivos para deshacerte de los áfidos. ✅ ¡Libera tu jardín!"
 intro: A beautiful garden is your dream but pests are ruining your plants?
 Are you wondering how to get rid of aphids?
 Take a look at those five simple methods that will help you fight them.
 Try home remedies for aphids and see that they can be